 Note: University Marketing and Communications may adjust submissions if needed to fit within these best practices.
 Inclusion in our materials is at the editor's discretion and may be subject to editing for brevity and clarity.

-If you have any questions, or need additional information, please contact Amanda Brower at agb105@case.edu.
+If you have any questions, or need additional information, please contact Melanie Klass, internal communications manager.